 1. Fly to Puerto Princesa City

 There are no direct commercial flights to and from Southern Palawan but in Puerto Princesa City only.
-Airlines such as Cebu Pacific Air, Philippine Airlines, Royal Air and AirAsia have several flights daily from and to Puerto Princesa City.
+Airlines such as Cebu Pacific Air, Philippine Airlines and AirAsia have several flights daily from and to Puerto Princesa City.

-Two of the more or less 30 islands of Balabac has an airstrip.
-This include Candaraman island and Bugsuk island.
+Two of the 31 islands of Balabac has an airstrip.
+These include Candaraman and Bugsuk island.
 These serve as a landing for small and private aircraft.

 3. Sail from Manila to Puerto Princesa City